-• How the communication of the policy/practice is made accessible to all groups, if relevant?
+How will communication of the policy/practice be made accessible to all groups, if relevant?

-This policy will be available on the CAHSS EDI website, with particularly important information communicated via email.
+This policy will be available on the School SharePoint and regular focussed updates in a bulletin format, with particularly important information communicated via email.
 Printed versions will also be available for those that require them.